ocpdude/aro-install/README.md

 ----
-Environment Variables to simplfy the installation tasks
+Environment Variables to simplfy the installation tasks: Modify the script below for your purposes... note the network settings for the VNET & Subs.
 ```
+export LOCATION=<Azure region>

 export RESOURCEGROUP=<provisioned_rg>

 export CLUSTERRG=<dynamic_cluster_rg>